Martha Rainville: Military career

 Following graduation, she entered the United States Air Force, and was a 1979 Distinguished Graduate of the United States Air Force Officer Basic Military Training Program at Lackland Air Force Base, Texas.
 She served on active duty from 1978 to 1984, then transferred to the New York Air National Guard.
 She also served in the Air Force Reserve before transferring to the Vermont Air National Guard.
 Rainville specialized in the planning and management of aircraft maintenance and advanced through the ranks to lieutenant colonel and commander of Vermont's 158th Aircraft Maintenance Squadron.

 Adjutant general

 In February 1997, Rainville won the Vermont General Assembly's election for adjutant general of the State of Vermont.
 In most states the adjutant general is appointed by the governor; in Vermont the state legislature chooses.
-The election for a two-year term is held in February of each odd-numbered year, and the term starts in March.
+At the time, the election for a two-year term was held in February of each odd-numbered year, and the term started in March.
 Rainville became the first woman in U.S. history to serve as head of a state's National Guard, and commanded the 3,800 members of the Vermont Army and Air National Guard until her retirement in 2006.

 Along with her work in Vermont, Rainville served on the Reserve Forces Policy Board, the executive committee of the Adjutant Generals Association of the United States, and was elected vice chair for Air of the National Guard Association of the United States board of directors.